mohamedghoneim281/IMT-ARM-Embedded-Diploma-Graduation-Project/README.md

    1. Upgrade the Communication protocol between NodeMCU and Target Hardware (STM) to a higher speed communication protocol (Ex: CAN - SPI).
    2. Applying a CyberSecurity protocols such as encryptions to the Communication between the PC and The Target Hardware.
+   3. Adding RTOS  middleware to facilitate handling of erasing and flshing data in the flash without stopping the execution of the current app.